-PUPPPs occurs towards the end of the third trimester, mostly to those carrying multiples and those carrying boys.
+PUPPPs occurs towards the end of the third trimester.
+It mostly hits those carrying multiples and those carrying boys.
 Double whammy for me!

 - the expansion of the belly (the rash tends to start on the belly in the form of innocuous stretch marks)

 The upside (if you can call it that) is that the rash poses no harm to me or the babies.
 The downside is that it’s one of the worst rashes around.
-As in, I look like I’ve been bitten by every mosquito on the planet, and each bite erupted in a red blistering welt.
+As in, I look like every mosquito on the planet has bitten me, and each bite erupted in a red blistering welt.

-If only delivery were but a few days or weeks away for me, I might be able to shrug this off as an unfortunate discomfort, but I have several more weeks to go, and I’m ready to tear my eyes out from the pain and itching.
+If only delivery were but a few days or weeks away for me, I might be able to shrug this off as an unfortunate discomfort.
+But I have several more weeks to go, and I’m ready to tear my eyes out from the pain and itching.
 I’ve had rashes before, I’ve had pain before, and this is by far the worst one.

-Today though, I’m trying a new attitude: I’ll try to take it a day at a time and ignore the itching.
+Today though, I’m trying a new attitude: I’ll take it a day at a time and ignore the itching.
 I’ll try not to get down when I see a previously smooth patch of skin now blotched with bumps.
 And I’ll watch a ton of comedies.
-Heck, I’ll even get out of my pajamas.
+Heck, I’ll even change from my pajamas.

-Because I’ve got to live with this darn thing for a while, and while I’ll allow myself my daily cry, I’ll do my best to take it day by day, even hour by hour.
+Because I’ve got to live with this darn thing for a while.
+And while I’ll allow myself my daily cry, I’ll do my best to take it day by day, even hour by hour.

 And hopefully I’ll be productive again and find distractions from this madness.
 At least keep my hands on the keyboard and away from the itching.